 Learning Towers are a must for toddlers.
 Imagine constantly having to look up at things and feeling so small.
 This is how your toddler tends to feel almost every day.
-Enter the Learning Tower, and all of a sudden, your little one is right there with you, able to safely stand and feel important.
+Enter the kitchen helper tower, and suddenly, your little one is right there with you, able to safely stand and feel important.

-They are up at the same level as mom and dad, and it gives them so much joy.
+They are up at the same level as mom and dad, which gives them so much joy.
 It also gives them the freedom to stand and move around, unlike in their high chair.
 If you don’t have a learning tower yet, get one!
 Here is a list of the best learning towers and info on how to make your own.

 What is a Learning Tower?

-A learning tower is an enclosed platform for toddlers and young kids.
+The Learning Tower is an enclosed platform for toddlers and young kids.
 The tower raises your child to a counter, workspace, or table.
-It is a Montessori inspired step stool that gives toddlers more independence while staying safe.
+It is a Montessori-inspired step stool gives toddlers more independence while staying safe.

 They are sometimes called kitchen helpers because it allows young kids to be in the action of whatever is going on out of their reach.
 It gets them up high to your level without the danger of falling backward off the stool.